 Assignments are worth 100 points each.
 Papers must be typed, with correct spelling and in the student's own words.
-Assignments submitted after their due date will be marked down 5 points each day they are overdue.
+Assignments submitted after their due date will be marked down 5 points each day, they are overdue.

-1. Pharmacology: Student is to prepare a report on an assigned Medication.
+1. Asepsis: Student is to prepare a report on the topic of Aseptic Technique.
 The written report is submitted to the Instructor and presented to class.